gaston-amaya/alkemy_challange_ruby/README.md

 - Welcome email after registering done with Action Mailer

--SQLite, has many/belongs to/many through associations
+- SQLite, has many/belongs to/many through associations

 - Filter what information is displayed in GET requests with Active Model Serializer gem